 - Serving as a check against the mayor

-A board’s most important responsibility is approving the city budget.
-Most members of a city council, including the mayor, are directly elected by voters in a city, district or parish.
-To run a successful campaign, there are things you need to know about eligibility, the issues, fundraising and establishing an effective campaign team.
+Most council members, including the mayor, are directly elected by voters in a city, district or parish.
+When running a city or town council campaign, there are things you need to know about eligibility, the issues, fundraising and establishing an effective team.

-- Why do you want to run for city council?
+- Why you should consider running for city council?

 - Can you keep an existing elected position?

-- How much money will you need raise for your city council race?
+- How much money will you need raise?

 - Increase your local popularity